This KB will guide you on how to create a PPPC MDM payload to allow applications Full Disk Access in order to avoid your end-users being prompted.

 Putting the payload together:

-1. We will now put the payload together using the information gathered above:
+1. In this step, we will put the payload together using the information gathered above:

-The fields you want to fill out to grant FDA are Access to Protected Files and Access to System Admin Files.
+The fields you want to fill out to grant Full Disk Access (FDA) are Access to Protected Files and Access to System Admin Files.